jammymalina/aquiche/README.md

 ### "Wrapping" the Async Clients in AsyncExitStack

 The param `wrap_async_exit_stack` simplifies caching of the async clients.
-When the function is called the returned client(s) (or any other value for the matter) enters the async context.
+When the function is called the returned client(s) (or any other value for that matter) enters the async context.
 When the client expires or the cache is cleared, the context is automatically cleaned up and renewed if needed.
 It is recommended to manually clear the cache on the shutdown so the context is closed.

 ```python
 import httpx